kasper-piskorski/docs/pages/platform/4-use-case.md

 ---
-title: When to use MindmapsDB?
+title: When to use Grakn?
 keywords: use case
 last_updated: September 13, 2016
 summary: false